MarkNenadov/ZopeRope/README.txt

 --

 Tool # 1 - zope2_fetch_objs.py

 Zope External methods to extract Python Scripts and DTML Methods from your Zope 2 Data.fs over to your filesystem.
 They will extract everything off the root Zope instance structure, including everything within Products and within ZClasses that are embedded in products (recursively).

+- Make sure zoperope_support_lib.py is copied somewhere in the Zope instances Python include path (one option is bin/lib/ within the Zope instance
 - Copy zope2_fetch_objs.py into Extensions folder
 - Create any of these external methods (*in the root folder in your Zope instance management interface*):
 	- First one (id: extract_pyscripts, module name: zope2_fetch_objs, function name: extract_pyscripts)